hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 Allows running a [HydPy](https://github.com/hydpy-dev/hydpy) model as a BlackBoxModel in [OpenDA](http://openda.org/).

-This version of HydPyOpenDABBModelWrapper is currently compatible with OpenDA Version 2.4.5.
+This version of _HydPyOpenDABBModelWrapper_ is currently compatible with OpenDA Version 3.0.x.

+You can download the pre-compiled version of the wrapper [here](https://github.com/hydpy-dev/OpenDA/releases) at GitHub and directly skip to [installation](#installation).

 ## Compilation